-More detailed performance information, including trends and analysis, is available on the Council's website through our public performance dashboard at the link www.ealing.gov.uk/performance.
+More detailed performance information, including trends and analysis, is available on the council's website through our public performance dashboard at the link Ealing - Citizen Portal Root.

 The dashboard covers performance measures and reports the most recent performance data, as well as historical data, trends and the direction of travel of performance.
 It enables residents to access performance information in an easy and interactive way.